kborovik/.shell/README.md

-# Good Shell (Oh-My-Posh + OneHalf)
+# Shell Prompt for DevOps

-`Good Shell` is the collection of tools for setting up a development shell on Ubuntu Linux.
+Shell Prompt for DevOps is the collection of tools for managing the Bash shell environment.

-# How to Install
+# How to Use

 Clone the repository into `$HOME` folder